 Clinical Research Trials: The Basics

-There are clinical research trials for most types of cancer, and all stages of the disease.
-Clinical trials are designed to find out the value of certain treatments.
-Studies may be performed on a worldwide level (at places of care around the world), national level (at places around the country), or at a single place of care.
-Studies can be designed to treat a certain stage type of cancer.
+A clinical research trial tests if something, like a new medication or medical device, is safe and effective for people to use.
+There are clinical research trials for most types and stages of cancer.
+Clinical trials are designed to find out how well a treatment works.
+Studies may be done on a worldwide level (at places of care around the world), national level (at places around the country), or at a single place of care.
+Studies can be set up to treat a certain stage or type of cancer.

-Oversight of Trials and Informed Consent
+Oversight of Trials

 - Review and approve any clinical trial before it can begin.

-- Once the study is underway, the IRB:
+- Once the study starts, the IRB:

-- Watches for safety concerns
+- Watches for safety issues.

 Phases of Clinical Trials

-These address all the steps involved in cancer care, looking to find the best care for each step that will result in the best results for the patient.
-Clinical trials are performed in the following phases, most often in this order, with each phase designed to answer set questions:
+These address all the steps in cancer care.
+Clinical trials look for the best care for each step that will lead to the best results for the patient.
+Clinical trials are done in the following phases, most often in this order, with each phase designed to answer a certain set of questions: